 Use Kubera to enter all the pertinent information about an asset, such as the price you purchased it for (in crypto), its current value, and any cash flow in or out.
 Automatically, Kubera will be able to show you how your asset has performed and — amazingly — how this ranks against standard indices and cryptocurrencies!

 Instantly, Kubera can help you make a determination a DIY financial performance dashboard could never — whether or not you would have been better off just holding your crypto or if your investment is going so well you should make another soon.

 To learn more about Kubera’s IRR calculator and to see it in action, visit our IRR help center article.

 Pass Your Portfolio on Safely With Beneficiary Management

-Perhaps the most distinctive characteristic of Kubera’s financial dashboard is our “safe deposit box” that provides a secure space to store important financial information and documentation (such as a trust, a will, etc.).
+Perhaps the most distinctive characteristic of Kubera’s financial dashboard is our “safe deposit box” that provides a secure space to store important financial information and documentation (such as a trust, a will, or other estate planning materials).

-For those who want some expert assistance when it comes to managing their wealth, Kubera is truly a noteworthy and complete addition to the ready-made financial dashboard options on the market.
+For those who want some expert assistance when it comes to managing their wealth, Kubera is genuinely a noteworthy and complete addition to the ready-made financial dashboard options on the market.